 Hazardous seas are fairly predictable events in this modern era as forecasters have a wide array of satellite data (RapidSCAT, ASCAT, WindSat, Oceansat-2, SMAP, SSM/I, GCOMW1-AMSR2 Radiometer) and a network of buoys and ship reports relaying sea conditions in a near real-time basis.

 This collection of data is then fed into several waves and swell models, most notably the ECMWF Wave Model (WAM) and the GFS Wavewatch III Model.
-Forecasters can use a combination of all of these pieces of information and issue forewarning.
+Forecasters can combine all of these pieces of information and issue forewarning.

-Most countries in the Caribbean and internationally, follow a rigid marine warning system, issuing small craft cautions, advisories, and warnings based on expected wind speeds and sea wave heights for mariners as well as high surf advisories and warnings based on wave heights for beachgoers and coastal communities.
+Most countries in the Caribbean and internationally follow a rigid marine warning system, issuing small craft cautions, advisories, and warnings based on expected wind speeds and sea wave heights for mariners and high surf advisories and warnings based on wave heights for beachgoers and coastal communities.

-There are several wave heights that can be used in wave forecasts.
+Several wave heights can be used in wave forecasts.
 However, most meteorological offices use total or significant wave heights.

 Maximum waves are twice the significant wave height.
-It is normal to expect a wave of twice the height of the significant wave about 3 times in 24 hours.
-This means that you need to be prepared for a wave of this height before heading out to sea!
+It is normal to expect a wave of twice the height of the significant wave about three times in 24 hours.
+This means you need to be prepared for a wave of this height before heading out to sea!